 2.2 Research Groups and Working Parties

-2.3 Task Forces, Special Programmes, Projects, IUFRO-led International Initiatives and Chapters, as required.
+2.3 Task Forces, Special Programmes, Projects and IUFRO-led International Initiatives, as required.

 ARTICLE V: Congress

 Function

 The Congress in plenary session is the general assembly of the members of the Union.
 It is concerned with scientific, technical, policy and business matters, such as the election of officeholders.
 At any plenary session of a Congress, the President may inform the Congress of decisions of the International Council regarding the functioning of the Union, resolutions, motions, and of any other matter that he/she believes should be brought to the attention of the members.
 Decisions require a simple majority of votes.